kvarak/dnd/docs/_Folk/floran.md

 - **Buoyant**.
 You are lighter, and float on water and similar liquids.
 This also means you cannot dive below the surface without aid.

 - **Coniferous**.
 You are born of the wilds in the great northlands.
 As such, you have growths of pine needles and thinner bark.
 You gain resistance to cold damage, but gain a weakness to fire damage.
-If you are a Roothulk, this will limit your natural camouflage trait, as a creature knowledgeable with the surrounding flora might see that you stand out.
+If you are a Roothulk, this will limit your natural camouflage trait, as a creature knowledgeable with the surrounding flora might see that you stand out if you are in the wrong type of forest.

 </div>

 ### <a class="internal-link" name="internal-roothulk">Roothulk</a>
 Those floran that never quite get the hang of appearing human are often called roothulks.
 Their facial features are rough and unfinished, looking more like wooden festival masks than the finely crafted forms exhibited by their fellow wood nymphs.
 Roothulks make up for this lack of subtlety by developing powerful physical gifts.

 <div class="columnstwo">